 1. Thai Massage training at a local massage school

 - One is a regular massage school that offers courses in many modalities.
 In this case, you would want to get a good idea of who the teacher is, how long he or she has been studying and practicing, and how much of their practice consists of Thai Massage.

 - The other option is a school that specializes in Thai Massage training exclusively.
 This can often be a better choice since such teachers are generally highly experienced and passionate about their work.

-They have often developed a unique style which is more advanced than basic traditional Thai Massage.
+They have often developed a unique style that is more advanced than basic traditional Thai Massage.

 Advantages: Generally all your training counts towards certification or CEUs.
 Communication with the teacher is instant, group energy can be inspiring.
 You can practice under supervision.

 2. Studying Thai Massage in Thailand

 The course fees are substantially lower in Thailand, but when you include airfare and other travel expenses you don’t really save much, if anything, compared to studying at home.
 But it will be more fun.

-Advantages: You can combine your studies with a vacation in an exotic place, many choices of schools, many opportunities to practice on fellow students/vacationers, lower course fees compared to the West which allows you to study for longer periods of time.
+Advantages: You can combine your studies with a vacation in an exotic place.
+There are many choices of schools, many opportunities to practice on fellow students/vacationers, and lower course fees compared to the West so you can study for longer periods of time.

 Disadvantages: The quality of the schools varies greatly, the teachers often do not speak good English, the hours and certificates are in most cases not valid for certification in your home country, or they only count for CEUs, and even this applies only to very few schools.